 – Pay the visa fee (cash, payable in US dollars), a complete list of fees is usually placed at the window for your reference;

 – After providing everything needed, wait nearby, your name will be called once your visa is ready.

 – The visa processing time varies between ports of entry.

-- At major airports or at Lao-Thai Friendship Bridge in Vientiane it takes around 10-15 minutes.
+– Where you can get a VOA in Laos: Airports (Vientiane, Luang Prabang, Pakse, Savannakhet), Terrestrial checkpoints and border crossings, and Train Stations.– At major airports or at Lao-Thai Friendship Bridge in Vientiane it takes around 10-15 minutes.
 Delays are possible in late afternoons, weekends and public holidays at both visa window and immigration windows especially at the Lao-Thai Friendship Bridges.

 – VOA Validity: 30 days from the date of entry.

 Laos is a country that is deeply influenced by Buddhism, therefore there’re quite a number of manners you should know and mind when visiting the country.